vlexaega/hw1-code-refractor-AV/README.md

 The repo can be cloned via the following git link: https://github.com/vlexaega/hw1-code-refractor-AV.git

+The repo can be cloned via the following git command: gh repo clone vlexaega/hw1-code-refractor-AV

 It can also be accessed via the below hyperlink: https://vlexaega.github.io/hw1-code-refractor-AV/